 Getting a Short Sale – What You May Need To Provide

 You will have to provide the bank with proof of being unable to pay your mortgage payments.
 This can be difficult and is best resolved by finding a good real estate attorney in your area that has experience dealing in this type of law.

 If you don’t know who to contact or where to turn to see if a short sale may be a good option for you… get a hold of us.

 We won’t charge a thing to discuss your situation with you and let you know your options.

 And we can even give you guidance and pointers at absolutely no cost or obligation.

 Sometimes we’re actually able to do the work for you or even buy the house from you to get you out from under that mortgage… so that may be a viable option for you.

-We buy Philadelphia houses and we work with home sellers like yourself who are having troubles getting out of your house the traditional way… or who can’t (or don’t want to) go the usual route of listing with an agent.
+We buy Haddon Heights houses and we work with home sellers like yourself who are having troubles getting out of your house the traditional way… or who can’t (or don’t want to) go the usual route of listing with an agent.